 - FULLY BOOKED (Click here to be notified when new Oxford foraging course dates are posted).

 About Your Oxford Foraging Courses Guide

-During your time together, Robin will take you on a plant journey like no other you will have come across.
-He won’t simply be regurgitating facts and figures he’s read in books, he lives and breathes wild plants, and will teach you what the books simply cannot.
+I won’t simply be regurgitating facts and figures I have read in books.
+I live and breathe wild plants, and will teach you what the books simply cannot.

 Thank you!
 I had a great time despite the weather and left with the impression I could follow you around for a whole month learning about plants.
 There was so much ‘food for thought’ in your talk.
 It was truly inspiring. – Ludmila Enticott

 Thank you for a really good morning.
 I took so much from the course.
-I think I mentioned that I have always struggled to remember the names of wild plants – clearly linking it with food is the answer!
-I have been “educating” my family for the last 2 days.
-Your opening talk really chimed with me too.
-I have 16 year old daughter who is struggling with anxiety/depression/being a teenage aspie and is very definitely living in her head… if anyone would benefit from coming back into contact with the (natural) world, she would. – Christine O’Neill
+I think I mentioned that I have always struggled to remember the names of wild plants – clearly linking it with food is the answer! – Christine O’Neill